Twilight Sparkle: My Little Pony: Make Your Mark

+Sixth My Little Pony incarnation (set to begin in 2027)

+Twilight is one of the four characters confirmed to appear in the upcoming animated web series My Little Pony: Forever Friendship.

 Friendship Is Magic comic series

 The first My Little Pony IDW Comic, "The Return of Queen Chrysalis", was published in 2012, in which Twilight and her friends find the ponies in Ponyville replaced by undercover Changelings, similar to "A Canterlot Wedding".
 Twilight appears as a unicorn in the comics at first.
 She is seen as a winged unicorn from issue #13 onwards, published on November 20, 2013.
 The comics were set in the same world as the television show, but featured original stories about Twilight and her friends unrelated to it until issue #89, after which the TV show ended.
 From this issue onwards, the comics picked up where the show left off and were officially described as "Season 10".
 The comics ended after issue #102, published on October 13, 2021, where Twilight and her friends have to protect the Elements of Harmony from the attacks of the Knights of Harmony.

 Following the end of "Season 10", a new five-issue miniseries called "My Little Pony: Generations" was announced, in which the Mane Six meet ponies from the first My Little Pony show.
-The first issue was published on October 20, 2021, the fifth and final issue is expected to be published in February 2022.
+The first issue was published on October 20, 2021, and the fifth and final issue was published in February 2022.

 In the four-issue crossover comic between My Little Pony and Transformers called "My Little Pony/Transformers: Friendship in Disguise" published from July to November 2020, characters from the Transformers franchise team up with the Mane Six in Equestria to fight off villains from both franchises, who have also formed an alliance with each other.
 A sequel four-issue miniseries called "My Little Pony/Transformers: The Magic of Cybertron" with a similar plot was published from April to July 2021.